KiLynn King: New Japan Pro Wrestling (2022)

 On October 28, 2022, she made her New Japan Pro-Wrestling (NJPW) debut, where she challenged Mayu Iwatani at Rumble on 44th Street for the SWA World Championship, but was unsuccessful.

-Impact Wrestling (2022, 2023–present)
+Total Nonstop Action Wrestling (2022–present)

-King made her Impact Wrestling debut on the December 22 2022, episode of Before the Impact (BTI), where she unsuccessfully challenged Taylor Wilde.
+King made her Impact Wrestling debut on the December 22, 2022, episode of Before the Impact (BTI), where she unsuccessfully challenged Taylor Wilde.